-The top reason, at 15% of all teen distracted driver accidents was due to passengers.
-The second highest reason among teen distracted driving accident statistics in the 70-page report from the AAA Foundation was at 12% for texting. knowing these statistics really help understand the distracted driving problem.
+The top reason, at 15 percent, of all teen distracted driver accidents was due to passengers.
+The second highest reason among teen distracted driving accident statistics in the 70-page report from the AAA Foundation was at 12 percent for texting. knowing these statistics really help understand the distracted driving problem.

-Statistic on Distracted Driving: Did you know that in 2014, there were 3,129 killed in distracted driving crashes?
+Statistic on Distracted Driving: Did you know that in 2016 (the most recent stats) there were 3,450 killed in distracted driving crashes?

 What Are the Costs of Distracted Driving?